juanaviladev/TheBirthdayGreetings-Kata/README.md

 The objective is to **isolate the core of the application** and thus be able to share it between the two platforms (web & desktop), **applying hexagonal architecture**.
 Also, tests of all application components must be performed (you can follow TDD).

-**You can use any third-party service or framework** you know to implement the application adapters. **You can even ignore them**, how you know, in hexagonal architecture you can leave those decisions open 😜
+**You can use any third-party service or framework** you know to implement the application adapters. **You can even ignore them**, as you already know, in hexagonal architecture you can leave those decisions open 😜

 ## 🎁 A possible solution